huggingface/blog/hf-bitsandbytes-integration.md

 In the machine learning jargon FP32 is called full precision (4 bytes), while BF16 and FP16 are referred to as half-precision (2 bytes).
 On top of that, the int8 (INT8) data type consists of an 8-bit representation that can store 2^8 different values (between [0, 255] or [-128, 127] for signed integers).

-While, ideally the training and inference should be done in FP32, it is usually quite expensive and therefore a mixed precision approach is used where some parts of the training loop is done in FP32 while the other in either BF16 or FP16.
-The lower precision also runs faster.
+While, ideally the training and inference should be done in FP32, it is two times slower than FP16/BF16 and therefore a mixed precision approach is used where the weights are held in FP32 as a precise "main weights" refrence, while computation in a forward and backward pass are done for FP16/BF16 to enhance training speed.
+The FP16/BF16 gradients are then used to update the FP32 main weights.

-During training, the master weights are always stored in FP32, but in practice, the half-precision weights often provide similar quality during inference as their FP32 counterpart.
+During training, the main weights are always stored in FP32, but in practice, the half-precision weights often provide similar quality during inference as their FP32 counterpart -- a precise reference of the model is only needed when it receives multiple gradient updates.
 This means we can use the half-precision weights and use half the GPUs to accomplish the same outcome.

 ![Model-storage](assets/96_hf_bitsandbytes_integration/Model-storage.png)